by Robert Minor

 Old Trail Checkpoint

-A typhoon after 2012 ravaged this area.
+A typhoon in 2012 ravaged this area.
 The water rose so high it took out the suspension bridge and the front end area of the National Park Office.
 In August, 2016, the trail opened again with a new bridge (not a suspension) and the still standing unused office.

 New Bridge River Crossing